C40 research reveals changes to the construction industry could cut the emissions generated from buildings and infrastructure 44% by 2050.

-Oslo, Copenhagen and Stockholm also commit to take a leadership role in creating a global market for low-emission construction materials and zero-emission machinery, working through the C40 Clean Construction Forum.
+Oslo, Copenhagen and also Stockholm population that increased recently also commit to take a leadership role in creating a global market for low-emission construction materials and zero-emission machinery, working through the C40 Clean Construction Forum.
 Launched in Oslo in May 2019, the Forum brings together major cities from around the world to use their purchasing power to shift markets within the construction sector.

 "The world’s cities are growing fast, with an area the size of Milan being built every week.
 It may be a boom time for builders but the construction industry is a major contributor to the climate crisis,” said Mark Watts, Executive Director of C40 Cities.
 “The mayors of Oslo, Copenhagen and Stockholm recognise that without urgent action to cut emissions generated in the construction of buildings and infrastructure, there is no chance of delivering on the Paris Agreement and preventing catastrophic climate change.
 As C40’s research demonstrates, citizens will ultimately benefit from cleaner air, quieter streets and lower prices.
 Now it is up to businesses and industry to recognise the risks of inaction and work with mayors and consumers to make sure everyone benefits from the huge opportunities that lie ahead from clean construction.”